 "In nine-weeks the course completely changed my life.
 I left with the skills needed to thrive in the world of journalism and the confidence to rise to any occasion, as well as a brand new set of friends.

-"The diploma gives you industry knowledge and contacts you wouldn’t find elsewhere, all of which helped me to land a job working for Sticky Content right here at the Press Association.
+"The diploma gives you industry knowledge and contacts you wouldn’t find elsewhere.
 There’s a reason this course has such a good reputation – it’s in a league of its own."

 Alicia Watts - "I'd never be where I am today without the PA course, it has opened so many doors for me."